About the STD and HIV and TB Section

-The mission of the STD and HIV Section is to prevent death and disability from HIV and other sexually transmitted diseases, particularly among populations with a disproportionate burden of disease.
+The mission of the STD and HIV and TB Section is to prevent death and disability from HIV and other sexually transmitted diseases, particularly among populations with a disproportionate burden of disease.

 The section will provide statewide leadership and support community leadership to prevent initial and subsequent transmission and decrease disease prevalence.